dhdzmota/nimble_gravity_data_science/README.md

 Nimble Gravity Challenge: Data Science
 --------------
-Given the information provided in the `resources` folder, an approach was generated to find the relevant information through the use of advanced statitical analysis and non-supervised machine learning tools.
+Given the information provided in the `resources` folder, an approach was generated to find the relevant information through the use of advanced statistical analysis and non-supervised machine learning tools.

 Project Organization